jake-bladt/ideas/README.md

 ### Magnate News Aggregator

 A platform that scrapes the web, looking for news sources on a given topic and tracking their updates to create aggregator sites and newsletters.
+May be able to outsource to webhose.io.

 ### The Nimrod Project